DixelU/SAFOR/README.md

 * Note volumes
 * MIDI's length (read bellow)

 ***First of all, I would notice that this app DISCARDS all the volumes.*** This app on first stages was called **Visual Information Collector**.
 Not **Audio Information Collector**.
-As i said, i've done that by this way for higher speed of conversion and lower memory consumption
+As i said, i've done that by this way for higher speed of conversion and lower memory consumption.
 **Some information about that:** http://puu.sh/CJBba/5d4ff93b10.png

 *The secondary.
 You should expect some real corruptions on midis with length more than 2^32-1 bytes.*